Industry Leading Speakers

 Shawna is currently working on her DBA at Drexel University, holds an MBA from the University of Oregon, a Bachelor of Arts from the University of Hartford in English and Creative Writing, a Bachelor of Science in Business Administration, and a Certificate in Artificial Intelligence (AI) as a Business Strategy from Massachusetts Institute of Technology (MIT).

 Ami Parekh, MD, JD

-Grand Rounds Health
+Grand Rounds Health and Doctor on Demand

-Prior to Grand Rounds, she was Chief Medical Officer for Population Health and Clinical Integration for UCSF Health, where she helped build the clinical, analytic, and organizational infrastructure to take on financial risk for populations.
+Prior to Grand Rounds Health, she was Chief Medical Officer for Population Health and Clinical Integration for UCSF Health, where she helped build the clinical, analytic, and organizational infrastructure to take on financial risk for populations.
 Dr. Parekh also previously worked for McKinsey and Company.
 She attended Yale Medical School and Yale Law School and completed her Internal Medicine Residency at Harvard’s Brigham and Women’s Hospital.
 She was named one of the 50 Healthcare Leaders Under 40 by Becker’s Hospital Review in 2016.